 Immediately his attention was turned toward the wonders of the infant science of electricity, and he eagerly endeavored to perform the experiments described.
 Aided by his older brother, he set to work on a battery as a source of current.
 Running short of funds with which to purchase copper plates, he again began to save his pennies.
-Then the idea occurred to him to use the pennies themlow its movements, a message might readily be spelled out.
-Of course the second needle would not follow the movements of the first, and so the sympathetic telegraph never worked, but much effort was expended upon it.
+Then the idea occurred to him to use the pennies themselves, and his first battery was soon complete.